California’s Car Accident Statute of Limitations—Why You Should File Your Case ASAP

-When Does This Two Year Time Period Start?
+When Does This Two-Year Period Start?

-If someone was hurt in the crash—whether that person was a driver, passenger, bicyclist, pedestrian, or motorcycle rider—their lawsuit MUST be filed within two years of the date of the accident.
+If someone was hurt in the crash—whether that person was a driver, passenger, bicyclist, pedestrian or motorcycle rider—their lawsuit MUST be filed within two years of the date of the accident.

 What Happens if You File a Lawsuit After the Deadline Has Passed?

-Unfortunately, the court will most likely refuse to consider your case unless it falls under one of several very rare situations that may pause or extend your filing period under the California statute of limitations.
-Because these situations are uncommon, it’s important to always be mindful of the invisible clock that starts after an auto accident.
+Unfortunately, the court will most likely refuse to consider your case unless it falls under one of several very rare situations that may pause or extend your filing period under the statute of limitations.
+Because these situations are uncommon, it’s important to always be mindful of the invisible clock that starts after an accident.

 If you plan on pursuing a personal injury or wrongful death case in California, leave yourself as much time as possible to get your case filed—even if you’re confident that your case will be resolved through normal insurance claims.